YaleDHLab/dhlab-site/_news/2019-06-24-fall-2019-dh-classes.md

 No previous programming experience required.
 Open to students of all levels and majors

+### Introduction to Media
+ENGL 196, FILM 160
+R. John Williams

+Introduction to the long history of media as understood in classical and foundational (and even more recent experimental) theories.
+Topics involve the technologies of modernity, reproduction, and commodity, as well as questions regarding knowledge, representation, public spheres, and spectatorship.
+Special attention given to philosophies of language, visuality, and the environment, including how digital culture continues to shape these realms.

+### Introduction to the History of Art: Sacred Art and Architecture
+HSAR 150
+Jacqueline Jung
+DH Fellow: Gavi Levy Haskell

+A wide-ranging, cross-temporal exploration of religious images, objects, and architecture in diverse cultures, from ancient Mesopotamia to modern Manhattan.
+Buddhist, Christian, Hindu, Jewish, Muslim, and various polytheistic traditions are represented.
+Thematic threads include the human body; transformations of nature; death, memory, and afterlife; sacred kingship and other forms of political engagement; practices of concealment and revelation; images as embodiments of the divine; the framing and staging of ritual through architecture.

 ### Introduction to Web Application for the Digital Humanities
 CPSC 276